-San Antonio Spinal Cord Injury Lawyers
+San Antonio Spinal Cord Injury Lawyer

 Spinal cord injuries leading to paralysis are very traumatic injuries with long term medical considerations.
 Cases involving spinal cord injuries typically require a number of experts to testify regarding the varying medical issues and future complications associated with paralysis.
-If you’ve suffered paralysis due to a severe spinal cord injury, contact our skilled San Antonio spinal cord injury lawyers today.
+If you’ve suffered paralysis due to a severe spinal cord injury, contact our skilled San Antonio spinal cord injury lawyer today.

-Why Does the Type of Injury Matter in a Lawsuit?
+Does the Type of Injury Matter in a Lawsuit?

 What is Paralysis?

 Paralysis occurs when someone experiences an injury to their spinal cord, which prevents that person from regaining the full use of their arms, legs, or other body functions.
 According to a study initiated by the Christopher and Dana Reeve Foundation, 1 in 50 people live with paralysis — totaling approximately 6 million people worldwide.

 There are different types of paralysis.
 Paraplegia describes complete or incomplete paralysis affecting the legs and possibly also the trunk, but not the arms.
 Cervical (neck) injuries usually result in four limb paralysis or quadriplegia/tetraplegia.